Florence and surroundings, Tuscany, Italy

 About the villa

-- Master double bedroom with fireplace and bathroom en suite
+- Master (king size) double bedroom with bathroom en suite

-- 2 Twin bedrooms with shower room en suite
+- Twin bedroom (can be double) with shower room en suite

-- Double bedroom with shower room en suite
+- Double bedroom (king size) with shower room en suite

 - Portable barbecue